 Additional Cost – Bank Fee

 A letter of credit adds to the cost of doing business.
 Banks charge a fee for providing this service, and it can increase steeply if the parties want to put some additional features.

 The required documentation and formalities may be more in a letter of credit.
 This may also add to the cost of doing business.

 A letter of credit has complex governing rules and some notorious buyers or sellers can misuse it to take advantage of it.

 A letter of credit poses a material fraud risk to the importer.
 The bank will pay the exporter upon looking at the shipping documents and not the actual quality of goods.
 Disputes can arise if the quality is different from what was agreed upon.

-A letter of credit has an expiration date and therefore the exporter has time limitation within which he will have to deliver the goods by all means.
+A letter of credit has an expiration date, and therefore the exporter has a time limit within which he will have to deliver the goods by all means.
 At times, this haste creates a mess.

 Risk of Default by Issuing Bank

 A letter of credit essentially transfers the credit-worthiness from the importer to the issuing bank.
 So, if the issuing bank defaults, there is still a payment risk to the exporter.
 Though the exporter can avoid it if the advising bank guarantees the payment, that will add to the cost of the letter of credit.

 Quiz on Advantages and Disadvantages of Letter of Credit